brichards21/anime-proj-site/index.md

 We observe that an episode count of 74-75 episodes yielded the highest MAL scores on average.
-After 74-75 episodes, the average scores drop back down to below 7.5.
+After 74-75 episodes, the average scores drop back down to below 7.5 out of 10.

 Though this isn’t confirmatory that 74-75 is now the magic number, it would be useful to see how this range fairs in MAL datasets from other